Subraiz/spotify/README.md

 This project was generated using [Nx](https://nx.dev).

+<b>Please make sure you have the correct .env file.
+If you do not have it, please contact project owner.</b>

 🔎 **Below is any documentation on which routes you will need to connect the Frontend to.**

 _Alternatively you can look at the implementation of the routes https://documenter.getpostman.com/view/8127978/TVRedAP9_